Code-Institute-Submissions/pal772-entertainment_quiz_game/README.md

 ### Questions

+- Each category has 5 Entertainment sujects, on which the user chooses one.
+- The user has a choice of Movies, Music, Sport or Television.
-- Each category has selection of 5 questions you need to get right.
+- Each Entertainment subject, there are 5 questions to answer.
 - All the questions are multiple choice.
 - You choose either 'a, b, c or d', to the correct answer.
 You can click either upper or lower case.
 - If you click on anything other than the choosen letter, it will say 'Invalid choice.
 Choose